Region Overviews: Canada Travel Guide: Overview

 Sprawling, massive Canada contains everything from six time zones to a series of ecosystems so diverse you could conceivably encounter polar bears and grizzly bears on the same trip.

 Set your wheels in motion along the beautiful Bay of Fundy.
 Gaze at the crashing North Atlantic.
-Pedal past historic towns and colorful homes.
+Bike past historic towns and colorful homes.
 Savor fresh Nova Scotian lobster, halibut and farm-to-table produce.
 Give in to the calm pace of village life and warm Maritime hospitality.
 Enjoy every minute of it.

 THIS ITINERARY: 6 days, 5 nights